 - Loss of libido

 - Mood swings

-Because symptoms of low estrogen levels can be quite subtle and vary, women may not recognize that their problem is low estrogen.
-Such symptoms are most likely during pregnancy or other periods of hormonal change.
-While these symptoms are often linked to normal hormonal cycles and changes, there are other more serious conditions that indicate low estrogen in women, including osteoporosis.
+These symptoms are most likely to occur during pregnancy or other periods of hormonal change.
+While these symptoms are often linked to normal hormonal cycles and fluctuations, there are other more serious conditions that can indicate low estrogen levels in women, including osteoporosis.

 Conditions that Indicate Low Estrogen Levels

-In addition to the most widely experienced symptoms outlined above, there are a number of health conditions that one might not normally equate with low estrogen levels but which could be an indication that the estrogen production is not up to normal par.
-These can be divided into both physical conditions as well as psychological symptoms of low estrogen levels.
+In addition to the most widely experienced symptoms outlined above, there are a number of health conditions that one might not normally equate with low estrogen levels; these conditions could also be an indication that estrogen production within the body is not up to normal quantities.
+These conditions can be divided into both physical and psychological symptoms of low estrogen levels.